Overview of the Market

 M&A Activity in the Sector

-Upon breaking down the deal type, M&A activity within the sector is mainly categorised by acquisitions, with 180 since January 2011.
-There were also 15 MBOs, 5 MBIs and a single merger.
-A geographical breakdown of the deal shows that the South East dominates M&A activity with 29 deals, however the North West contributes a sizable chunk, with 26 deals.
-The remaining deals are spread through the U.K.; slowly declining in number to Northern Ireland, with only one deal.
+Upon breaking down the deal type, M&A activity within the sector is mainly categorised by acquisitions, with 177 since January 2011.
+There were also 25 MBIs, 4 MBOs and 4 merger’s.
+A geographical breakdown of the deal shows that the South East & West Midlands dominate M&A activity, each with 36 deals, however the North West contributes a fair amount, with 9 deals.
+The remaining deals are spread through the U.K.; slowly declining in number to the North East, with just 3 deals.

-Deal flow has been significant in each year, with a somewhat volatile trend through 2011-2017 and a significant spike in 2016, this could be attributed to the aggressive strategies of the major players, as they look to expand market share.
+Deal flow has been significant in each year, with a somewhat volatile trend through 2011-2017 and a significant spike in 2016.
 The subsequent dip in 2017 is likely characteristic of the uncertainty effect of the UK’s exit from the EU.
-Without the clarity that a deal will bring, UK businesses are highly likely to be risk adverse.
-With 22 deals through October 2018, forecasting the same rate to the end of the year gives 26 deals, a noticeable difference to 2017 which achieved 33 deals.
+Recovery followed in the subsequent years until deals dipped in 2020 as a result of the COVID-19 pandemic.
+However, forecasting the YTD figures to the end of this year gives 19 deals in 2021, showing promising signs of recovery as lockdown measures are eased.

 Hallidays’ client base consists of small to lower mid-market enterprises.
 Our benchmarking analysis reflects businesses with turnover below £20m, in line with the majority of our clients in this sector.